artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: An image of a pager at the bottom of a search results page

-10. If you still have not found the description you are searching for, you can try using the Advanced search interface.
-For more information, see:
+10. If you still have not found the description you are searching for, you can try using the options in the :term:`Advanced search panel` to further refine your results.
+For more information, see: :ref:`advanced-search`.

-    :ref:`advanced-search`.
+:ref:`Back to top <search-atom>`

 .. _treeview-search: